developer-zebra/developer-zebra-site/src/mx/5-0/ui-settings/uimgr/index.md

   <tr>
     <td>Disable</td>
     <td>"2"</td>
   <td><p>This value will cause use of the Home Key to be prevented, thus preventing the Home Key from being used to navigate away from the currently running application to the Current Home Screen Application.</p><p><b>Note:</b> Preventing use of the Home Key does not affect the "long press" behavior of the Home Key.
-To completely prevent all functionality of the Home Key, the <a href="../edge/index.html#guide-csp-keymappingmgr">KeyMappingMgr Feature Type</a> can be used (on supported devices) to remap the Home Key to some other behavior (or to no behavior).</p></td>
+To completely prevent all functionality of the Home Key, the <a href="../edge/index.html#guide-csp-keymappingmgr">KeyMappingMgr</a> can be used (on supported devices) to remap the Home Key to some other behavior (or to no behavior).</p></td>
   </tr>
 </table>
 </div>